Back to Blog

 2. Instagram -- Portfolio and brand building.
 Renovation Reels reach homeowners planning projects.

 3. TikTok -- Organic reach.
-Renovation transformation content consistently goes viral, even from small accounts.
+Renovation content consistently goes viral, even from small accounts.

 4. YouTube -- Searchable library.
 A YouTube Short titled "Bathroom Renovation Before and After" will surface in search results for years.